-RBSE 12th Arts results 2018 Date and Time: BSER to announce Inter result on June 1 at rajeduboard.rajasthan.gov.in
+Declared!
+RBSE 12th Arts results 2018 at rajeduboard.rajasthan.gov.in, girls outperform boys

-RBSE 12th results 2018: Around 5,37,000 candidates who had appeared for this Class 12 (Arts) examination this year can check their results tomorrow at rajeduboard.rajasthan.gov.in, rajresults.nic.in.
-Apart from it, the students can check the results at examresults.net, indiaresults.com.
+RBSE 12th results 2018: Around 5,37,000 candidates who had appeared for this Class 12 (Arts) examination this year can check their results today at rajeduboard.rajasthan.gov.in, rajresults.nic.in.
+Apart from it, the students can check the results at examresults.net.
 To check their marks, candidates have to visit the official websites and enter their roll number to view their scores.
 The candidates can also avail their marks through SMS.
+The result is announced by Rajasthan’s Education Minister Devnani who said that the government schools have fared better than the private schools.
+The overall pass percentage is 88.92 per cent.
+The girls have scored 91.46 per cent while boys scored a pass percentage of 86.67.
+In the

+Varishta Upadhyaya exams, a total of 3266 students registered of which 3210 appeared.
+The girls have scored 91.25 per cent while boys scored a pass percentage of 89.21.

 RBSE 12th results 2018 Date and Time

 Among girls, 51434 registers first division, 12016 got the second division and only 37 girls scored third division taking the pass percentage at 90.33 per cent.
-In the Commrerce stream, 41,986 students cleared the examinations securing a pass percentage of 91.93.
+In the Commerce stream, 41,986 students cleared the examinations securing a pass percentage of 91.93.
 The pass percentage of boys is 85.08 and girls is 90.33.

 Earlier, the board spokesperson Rajendra Gupta mentioned that the results of class 10 examination will be declared after June 10.
 Last year, the results of SSC or Class 10 examinations were declared in June.
 A total of 10,72,799 students sat for the exam, out of which 4,83,282 were boys and 3,63,781 were girls.
 Boys had outperformed girls by scoring 79.01 per cent while girls scored a little less with 78.89 per cent.
 The overall pass percentage of Class 10 was 78.96 per cent.